01. Mesothelioma Treatment in Waukegan

 Cancer Centers for Mesothelioma Serving Waukegan, Illinois

 Waukegan is located near several notable cancer centers in the Chicago Metropolitan Area.
-Cancer Treatment Centers of America (CTCA), Chicago specializes in mesothelioma treatment.
-CTCA is known for cancer treatment and has locations around the country.
-CTCA uses several types of treatments depending on what a patient requires and would benefit from.
+City of Hope Chicago specializes in mesothelioma treatment.
+City of Hope is known for cancer treatment and has locations around the country.
+City of Hope uses several types of treatments depending on what a patient requires and would benefit from.
 Some treatment options offered at the center include immunotherapy, hyperthermic intraperitoneal chemotherapy (HIPEC) and thoracic surgery.

 Rush University Cancer Center is another large cancer center near Waukegan.
 It is a top-ranked cancer center by U.S. News & World Report.
 Rush University Cancer Center has a dedicated team of mesothelioma doctors.
 They may use HIPEC, oxygen therapy and many other therapies to treat mesothelioma cancer patients.
 This cancer center also runs clinical trials that some mesothelioma patients may be eligible to participate in.